flippercloud/flipper/docs/Gates.md

 flipper[:stats].enable flipper.group(:admins)
 ```

-The above enables the stats feature to any object that passes the :admins proc.
+- The above enables the stats feature to any object that returns true from the :admins proc.

 ```
 person = Person.find(params[:id])